JBurrellIRL/ProjectFour/README.md

 - Import the env.py file to the settings.py file and add the SECRETKEY and DATABASE_URL file paths.
 - Comment out the default database configuration.
 - Save files and make migrations.
-- Add Cloudinary URL to env.py
+- Add Cloudinary URL to env.py.
 - Add the cloudinary libraries to the list of installed apps in the settings.py file.
 - Add the STATIC files settings to the settings.py file.
 - Link the file to the templates directory in Heroku.
-- Change the templates directory to TEMPLATES_DIR
+- Change the templates directory to TEMPLATES_DIR.
-- Add Heroku to the ALLOWED_HOSTS list the format [e.g. for my project 'pearljam-fansite.herokuapp.com', 'localhost']
+- Add Heroku to the ALLOWED_HOSTS list the format [e.g. for my project 'pearljam-fansite.herokuapp.com', 'localhost'].

 ### Create files / directories
 - Create a requirements.txt file